ava-labs/avalanche-docs/docs/subnets/case-study-wagmi-upgrade.md

 We will use [Remix](https://remix.ethereum.org) online Solidity IDE and the [Core Browser Extension](https://support.avax.network/en/articles/6066879-core-extension-how-do-i-add-the-core-extension).
 Core comes with WAGMI network built-in.
 Metamask will do as well but you will need to [add WAGMI](./wagmi.md#adding-wagmi-to-metamask) yourself.

+First using Core, we open the account as the owner `0x6f0f6DA1852857d7789f68a28bba866671f3880D`.

-First we connect Core to WAGMI.
-Switch on the `Testnet Mode` in `Advanced` page in the hamburger menu:
+Then we connect Core to WAGMI, Switch on the `Testnet Mode` in `Advanced` page in the hamburger menu:

 ![Core testnet mode](/img/network-upgrade/core-testnet-mode.png)